near/nearcore/test-utils/runtime-tester/README.md

 ascending.

 ## Scenario Builder

-To easily create new scenarios in rust code use ScenarioBuilder.
+To easily create new scenarios in rust code use [`ScenarioBuilder`].
-Example of ScenarioBuilder usage can be found in src/scenario_builder.rs.
+Usage example can be found in `src/scenario_builder.rs` file.